-Matthieu Gomez Martin Uribe Harrison Hong Assistant Professor Professor John R. Eckel, Jr. Professor 715515ta1tt 1 101C5501 1 10105501 of Financial Economics Columbia University Columbia University Columbia University (+1) 212-854-1677 (+1) 212-851-4008 (+1) 212-851-9435 mg3901@columbia.edu mu2166@columbia.edu hh2679@columbia.edu
+Matthieu Gomez Martin Uribe Harrison Hong Assistant Professor Professor John R. Eckel, Jr. Professor A5515tant 1 10165501 110105501 of Financial Economics Columbia University Columbia University Columbia University (+1) 212-854-1677 (+1) 212-851-4008 (+1) 212-851-9435 mg3901@columbia.edu mu2166@columbia.edu hh2679@columbia.edu

-Firm Dynamics and Innovation: Evidence from Decomposing Top Sales Share Growth
+Firm Dynamics and Innovation: Evidence from Decomposing Top Sales Shares

 What do changes in top sales shares signal about changes in firm dynamics?
 I use an accounting decomposition to identify two sources of top sales share growth: (i) incumbent top firms grow bigger; (ii) new top firms replace old top firms.
+Over the 1950-2019 period, incumbent top firms contribute about four times as much as new top firms to the growth of sales share accrued to the top 0.01% firms in the US economy.
 I then build an analytical framework to estimate a firm dynamics process in which firms grow in response to an own innovation shock and shrink at the impact of a creative destruction shock using the empirical decomposition terms of top share growth.
 I find that own innovation is the major force that drives top sales share growth.
 The decline in the top sales shares in the 1980s is associated with a higher aggregate productivity growth, while the rise in the top sales shares since the late 1990s implies a slightly lower productivity growth.